dsdanielpark/dsdanielpark.github.io/_posts/2023-05-05-Parkison-Subtype.md

 ### Motor subtype changes in early Parkinson's disease.
 - **year:** 2017
 - **url:** <https://www.semanticscholar.org/paper/77661c847b0af4373d8aba8a362e36d0ae0d7b2b>
-- **abstract:** S2 TL;DR: The results strongly suggest that classification of motor subtypes in PD can shift with increasing disease duration and is a factor that should be accounted for in clinical practice or in clinical trials.
+- **abstract:** *TL;DR:* The results strongly suggest that classification of motor subtypes in PD can shift with increasing disease duration and is a factor that should be accounted for in clinical practice or in clinical trials.
 - **journal:** Parkinsonism & related disorders
 - **volume:** 43
 - **pages:** 67-72